gcv/julia-snail/README.md

 # zsh (replace /etc/profile in both places with the file you need):
 [[ ! -o login && ! -o interactive && -f /etc/profile ]] && . /etc/profile
 ```

+#### Errors mentioning `No file notification program found`

+A remote REPL may fail to start with a `File notification error`.
+Fixing this Tramp-related error requires (1) installing `inotifywait` on the remote host (on Debian-derived systems, the `inotify-tools` package should help), and (2) forcing Tramp to cleanup its cache using `M-x tramp-cleanup-all-connections`.
+Restarting the Tramp session may be needed afterwards (delete all buffers prefixed `*tramp`).

 ### Docker container REPLs